 The boom carries the lower sheeting point of your main sail and is controlled by the main sheet and the vang.
-Page 4.12 contains illustrations demonstrating the boom with reefing layout and the Mainsheet Purchase layout.

 5.4 The Sails

 As standard your Hunter is equipped with a furling jib sail and a drop down main sail.
 The mainsail is the sail attached to the aft track of the mast and hoisted with the main halyard from the cockpit.
 The jib sail is attached to the forestay and like the mainsail hoisted with the jib halyard from the cockpit.